Deiveson Figueiredo: Post-championship and move to Bantamweight

 Figueiredo was scheduled to face Manel Kape on July 8, 2023, at UFC 290.
 However, Figueiredo withdrew after he was not medically cleared to compete and the bout was scrapped.

 In his first bout in the bantamweight division, Figueiredo faced Rob Font on December 2, 2023, at UFC on ESPN 52.
 He won the fight via unanimous decision.

 Figueiredo faced former UFC Bantamweight Champion Cody Garbrandt on April 13, 2024, at UFC 300.
 He won the fight by rear-naked choke submission in the second round.

 Figueiredo faced former UFC Bantamweight Championship challenger Marlon Vera on August 3, 2024, at UFC on ABC 7.
 He won the fight by unanimous decision, becoming the first fighter to score a recorded knockdown of Vera in the UFC.

 Figueiredo faced former UFC Bantamweight Champion Petr Yan on November 23, 2024 in the main event at UFC Fight Night 248.
 He lost the fight by unanimous decision.

 Figueiredo faced former interim UFC Bantamweight Championship challenger Cory Sandhagen in the main event on May 3, 2025 at UFC on ESPN 67.
 He lost the fight by technical knockout in the second round after suffering a knee injury.

 Figueiredo faced Montel Jackson on October 11, 2025, at UFC Fight Night 261.
 He won the fight by split decision.

+Figueiredo faced former UFC Bantamweight Championship challenger Umar Nurmagomedov on January 24, 2026 at UFC 324.
+Figueiredo weighed in at 138.5 pounds, two and a half pounds over the bantamweight non‑title limit.
+As a result, the bout proceeded at catchweight, and Figueiredo was fined 25 percent of his purse, which was awarded to Nurmagomedov.
+He lost the fight via unanimous decision.

+Figueiredo faced Song Yadong on May 30, 2026 at UFC Fight Night 277.
+He lost the fight via a guillotine choke submission at the end of the second round.

+Figueiredo is scheduled to face Payton Talbott on October 3, 2026, at UFC 332.

+Submission grappling career

+Figueiredo faced Raul Rosas Jr. in a submission grappling match at Hype FC Brazil: Sao Paulo on April 8, 2026.
+The bout ended in a draw.